mkwakye/INST326-Final-Project/README.md

 To use our program, you must run the program and follow the instructions provided in the command terminal.
 Users will be able to select between three options (Store Password, Check Password, Generate Password), each one with their own set of features.

+Here is a breakdown of the different options and their output:

+  Option 1) Dictionary with password number and password value, list of stored passwords Option 2) Information about contents of a password being checked, frequency of symbols, capital letters, lowercase letters and digits
+  Option 3) Randomly generates passwords that are valid based on the criteria we have established for our program
+            [Criteria for valid password: Has more than 8 characters & contains capital letters, numbers and symbols]